-Construction of the Roadway Phase began in April 2013 and is anticipated for substantial completion by the end of 2013.
+Construction of the Roadway Phase began in April 2013 and is anticipated for substantial completion in the first quarter of 2014.
 Nutter Construction is the lowest responsive bidder and the contractor for this City of Vancouver phase of the project, which includes:

 Drawing on stakeholder input, several design principles and recommendations helped shape the nature of the Grant Street and Esther Street underpasses.
 These include: